-"Test-Drive" Physical Therapy for FREE with one of our Best Physical Therapists!
+"Test-Drive" Physical Therapy for FREE with one of our highly skilled and knowledgeable Physical Therapist specialists!

 CALL: 239-242-0070

 www.alliedpt.com

 Introduction

 Does shoulder pain limit your ability to do and participate in activities you love?
 Are you awakened several times each night by pain in your shoulder, neck and arms?
 Do you often need ice to soothe the pain and ache that is left behind in your shoulder muscles after athletic activities?
 Have you had to change the way you dress yourself or take a shower or get a shirt over your head because you can no longer move your arm in the direction needed to complete these activities the way you used to?